IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >
 >I think of you again with unmixed geniality and ask you to try to do the same with me.
 Objectively it is a **shame when two real fellows who have extricated themselves somewhat from this shabby world do not afford each other mutual pleasure**.”
 [20 December 1915 to Hilbert] [^Hilbert]

->“Generations to come, it may well be, will scarce believe that such a man as this one [Gandhi] ever in flesh and blood walked upon this Earth.”[^Gandhi]
+>“Generations to come, it may well be, will scarce believe that such a man as this one [Gandhi] ever in flesh and blood walked upon this Earth.” [^Gandhi]

+>“Taken on the whole, I would believe that Gandhi's views were the most enlightened of all the political men of our time.
+We should strive to do things in his spirit: not to use violence for fighting for our cause, but by non-participation of anything you believe is evil.”

+>“Everyone concerned in the better future of mankind must be deeply moved by the tragic death of Mahatma Gandhi.
+He died as the victim of his own principles, the principle of nonviolence.
+He died because in time of disorder and general irritation in his country, he refused armed protection for himself.
+It was his unshakable belief that the use of force is an evil in itself, that therefore it must be avoided by those who are striving for supreme justice to his belief.
+With his belief in his heart and mind, he has led a great nation on to its liberation.
+He has demonstrated that a powerful human following can be assembled not only through the cunning game of the usual political manoeuvres and trickeries but through the cogent example of morally superior conduct of life.”

 >Dear Mr Nehru,<br>
 I have read with extreme interest your marvelous book The Discovery of India.
 The first half of it is not easy reading for a Westerner.
 But it gives an understanding of the glorious intellectual and spiri- tual tradition of your great country.
 The analysis you have given in the second part of the book of the tragic influence and forced economic, moral and intellectual decline by the British rule and the vicious exploitation of the Indian people has deeply impressed me.
 My admiration for Gandhi's and your work for liberation through non-violence and non-cooperation has become even greater than it was already before.
 The inner struggle to conserve objective understanding despite the pres- sure of tyranny from the outside and the struggle against becoming inwardly a victim of resentment and hatred may well be unique in world history.
 I feel deeply grateful to you for having given to me your admirable work.